|

 issues which leave you uncertain about the safety of fasting in your life.

-- While rare, longer-term water fasting (more than 10 days), can drop an individual's electrolyte reserves too low,
+fasting (more than 10 days), can drop an individual's electrolyte

-indicated by sudden and extreme weakness or persistent vomiting.
+vomiting.
 This is the reason to have professional support

 during the more intense water fast.
-Dr. Joel Fuhrman, author of Fasting and Eating for Health, suggests professional
+Dr. Joel Fuhrman,

 support for any water fast longer than 2-3 days.
+(Read

-His book contains a section a couple pages long in which he discusses other contraindications to longer-term
+This book contains a section a couple pages long in which he discusses other contraindications to longer-term

 water fasting, such as rare disorders, improper liver or kidney function, and prior medication therapies.

-losing weight that consisted of fruit juices, coffee, and tea.
 Diuretics and blood thinners were also used.
 This was an extremely

-unhealthy fast and followed for too long and in obese patients with serious pre-existing medical conditions.
-One person died at
+unhealthy fast and followed for too long and in obese patients

-56 days, and another at 21 days.
-(But, of course, untold numbers lived).
+lived).
 This is not healthy fasting, and not what is promoted

 here and by other responsible proponents of fasting.